 Lisa Phillips' Blog

-Now, let's take a look at three tips to help you get a leg up on the home selling competition.
+Now, let's take a look at three tips for selling a home in a major city.

 2. Establish an Aggressive Price for Your Residence

 3. Collaborate with a Real Estate Agent